 How To Make Cauliflower Chicken Fried Rice

-This section shows how to make chicken fried rice with cauliflower rice, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make chicken fried rice with cauliflower rice, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Rice cauliflower.
 Use a food processor or box grater to “rice” the cauliflower florets.